rvkamath-oracle/oci-kubernetes-monitoring/README.md

 It does extensive enrichment of logs, metrics and object information to enable cross correlation across entities from different tiers in OCI Log Analytics.
 A collection of dashboards is provided to get users started quickly.

+>**(Optional) OCI Java Management Service**
+If your Kubernetes clusters are running Java workloads, consider using [Java Management Service (JMS)](https://www.oracle.com/java/jms/) to gain enhanced visibility and control over your Java deployments.
+JMS offers centralized Java Flight Recorder (JFR) data collection, making it easier to monitor performance and troubleshoot issues with your Java applications.
+Refer to the [setup guide](./docs/enable-jms.md) to enable JMS with this monitoring solution.

 ## Solution UI

 ![Kubernetes Solution - List Clusters View](logan/images/list-clusters.png)